MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-aliases.md

 ---
 # Using aliases

-An alias is an alternate name or nickname for a cmdlet or for a command element, such as a function, script, file, or executable file.
+An alias is an alternate name or shorthand name for a cmdlet or for a command element, such as a function, script, file, or executable file.
 You can run the command using the alias instead of the executable name.

 ## Managing command aliases